Patient Rights & Responsibilities

 Access to Care

-You shall be accorded impartial access to treatment or accommodations that are available or medically indicated, regardless of race, color, creed, sex, sexual orientation, gender identity, national origin, religion, disability, age or source of payment for care.
+You shall be accorded impartial access to treatment or accommodations that are available or medically indicated, regardless of race, color, creed, sex, sexual orientation, gender identity or expression, national origin, religion, disability, age or source of payment for care.
 If assistance or communication aids for impaired hearing, vision, speech, or manual skills are needed, Summa will make reasonable accommodations.

 You, your family or your designee shall be included in ethical discussions and decisions that may arise during the course of your care.
 To avoid compromising Summa’s quality of care, clinical decisions (including tests, treatments and other interventions) are based on identified patient healthcare needs regardless of how the hospital compensates its employees or clinical staff.
 This philosophy is supported by policies and procedures available to patients, clinical staff, licensed independent practitioners and hospital personnel upon request.